ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/about3.md

 This enables applications to interact with the secure hardware of a device without requiring knowledge of the specific details of the hardware itself.
 The Parsec abstraction layer makes it easier to develop secure applications that can run on different devices and platforms.

-Follow the instructions below to run the Parsec demo.
+You can follow the instructions in the next section to run the Parsec demo.